bustosjuan/aws-deeplens-recipes/content/400_advanced/410_build_a_custom_ml/416_connect_iot/416e_configure_raspberry_pi/_index.md

 tar -xvf r_pi.tar
 ```

-3. After extracting the file, use the following commands to install the AWS IoT Device SDK for Python on the Raspberry Pi:
+**5. After extracting the file, use the following commands to install the AWS IoT Device SDK for Python on the Raspberry Pi:**

 ```bash
 cd ~